-- 43. Many planning applications have the potential to impact in some way on biodiversity, through the direct loss of habitats and species, or the reduction in the value of habitats and their ability to support the species that depend on them.
-It is essential that the impacts of a proposal on biodiversity are considered before a development scheme is designed and before a planning application is submitted. - 44.
+- 44. Many planning applications have the potential to impact in some way on biodiversity, through the direct loss of habitats and species, and/or the reduction in the value of habitats and their ability to support the species that depend on them, and/or through the destruction, degradation, maintenance, enhancement, restoration and/or even creation of local ecological network functionality.
+It is essential that the potential positive and negative impacts of a proposal on biodiversity are considered before a development scheme is designed and before a planning application is submitted. - 45.
 Where required (as set out below), a survey and assessment of the impact on the relevant species or feature should be undertaken and submitted with the application.
 Where appropriate this report should include details of measures to be implemented to mitigate or compensate for adverse impacts.
 This ensures that: the Local Planning Authority has sufficient information to make an informed decision about whether wildlife can be protected during development; and makes certain that there will be no adverse impact on local biodiversity as a result of the development.
 Applications will not be valid if the appropriate information is not submitted.
 Each authority produces validation checklists which specify what is required to accompany a planning application.